When delivery slows down, the problem is usually the structure — not the people.

 → Shared system knowledge across the team

 The ways of working and thinking we introduce don't leave when we do.
 Your team carries the capability forward — and continues to grow without needing us.
+A long dependency on a consultant is a sign something went wrong, not right.

 → Lasting internal capability